t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 --- abstract

-IoT services face new challenges originating from developing IoT environmental requirements, such as strict latency, uplink cost, uninterrupted services, privacy and security.
+IoT services face new challenges originating from developing IoT environmental requirements, such as strict latency, uplink cost, uninterrupted services, privacy, and security.
-In response to those challenges, the integration of edge computing and IoT has emerged as a promising solution, whose direction should be discussed in the IETF/IRTF.
+In response to those challenges, the integration of Edge Computing and IoT has emerged as a promising solution, whose direction should be discussed in the IRTF.
-This document describes the aforementioned challenges, and some aspects of IoT Edge Computing including state-of-the-art, general model and major components, with the goal to provide a common base for future discussions in T2TRG and other groups.
+This document describes the aforementioned challenges and some aspects of IoT Edge Computing including the state of the art, a general model, and major components, with the goal to provide a common base for future discussions in T2TRG and other groups.

 --- middle

 # Introduction

-Nowadays, most IoT services are based on cloud computing in the back-end, since it can provide virtually unlimited storage and processing power.
-The integration of IoT with cloud computing brings many advantages such as flexibility, efficiency, and ability to store and use data.
+Nowadays, most IoT services are based on Cloud Computing for the back-end, since it can provide virtually unlimited storage and processing power.
+The integration of IoT with Cloud Computing brings many advantages such as flexibility, efficiency, and ability to store and use data.

-However, the IoT environment is changing in such a way that vast amounts of data are created at edge/local networks and about a half of data is stored, processed, analyzed and acted upon close to the data producer.
-Thus, emerging IoT services introduce new challenges, such as strict latency, uplink cost, uninterrupted services, privacy and security, that cannot be addressed by today's centralized cloud computing models alone.
+However, the IoT environment is changing in such a way that vast amounts of data are created at the local networks, often referred to as "the edge", and about half of the data is stored, processed, analyzed, and acted upon close to the data producer.
+Thus, emerging IoT services introduce new challenges, such as strict latency, uplink cost, uninterrupted services, privacy, and security, which cannot be addressed by today's centralized Cloud Computing models alone.

-In response to those challenges, the integration of edge computing and IoT (or "IoT Edge Computing") has emerged as a promising solution, whose direction should be discussed in the IRTF.
-This document therefore describes, besides these new challenges, some aspects of IoT Edge Computing including state-of-the-art, general models and major components, with the goal to provide a common base for future discussions in T2TRG and other groups.
+In response to those challenges, the integration of Edge Computing and IoT (or "IoT Edge Computing") has emerged as a promising solution.

 # Conventions and Terminology